-Forest & Nature Therapy walks with Peter Hehl & Kelly Kiss.
-ANFT Certified Forest Therapy Guides.
+Forest & Nature Therapy walks with Kelly Kiss, ANFT Certified Forest Therapy Guide.
 Shinrin-Yoku (Forest Bathing) on Salt Spring Island, the Gulf Islands and Vancouver Island (Saanich), BC.

 The following are some suggested parks to experience forest therapy in the Saanich area.
 However, I am able to create a unique anywhere in nature, so please contact me if you are interested in a private group walk.